 The Texas Tech Feminist Majority Leadership Alliance is a student organization aimed at promoting gender equality, raising social awareness on topics such as rape culture and intersectional feminism, and providing education on a wide variety of feminist issues.

 Inspired by the original campaign #WhoNeedsFeminism, we decided to begin our own campaign to hear what students, faculty and staff had to say.
-No matter how many times we define feminism as the social, political, and economic equality of women, we always got the question asked back to us as why?
+No matter how many times we define feminism as the social, political, and economic equality of women, we always get the question asked back to us is why?
+It appears that there are many on our campus that assume feminism is no longer needed.
 So, that is why we changed the "who" to "why".

 The Vagina Monologues is used as the centerpiece of V-Day: A Global Activist Movement to End Violence Against Women and Girls.
 It is based on real women's stories so it allows women who hear the stories to know that they are not alone in their own experience.
 It helps people who have experienced violence heal.
 It inspires people – women AND men - to get involved in V Day's efforts to stop violence.
 It removes the shame often associated with the word "vagina" and the vagina itself and instead celebrates the word, celebrates women.